VerleneDodds/Nexus/README.md

 sudo docker exec Nexus sh deploy-olympiad.sh
 ```

-Now you have succesfully started a Nexus docker container, if you would like to see more information on it, check out [Nato on YouTube](https://www.youtube.com/c/NatoasCode)
+Now you have succesfully started a Nexus docker container, if you would like to see more information on it, check out [Nato As Code on YouTube](https://www.youtube.com/c/NatoasCode)